lockkkk/fa24/_pages/projects.md

 title: Projects
 ---

-- (The list will be replaced with the table of contents.)
-  {:toc}

----

 ### Overview

-The course project is an open-ended research project in networking done in groups of two or three.
+The course project is an open-ended research project in networking done in groups of 1-3 people.
 We will provide a list of project ideas.
 We also highly encourage you to bring your own ideas.

 ---